ten years of pocket operator®

 2015

-in what was essentially a backroom deal with the then-designer of cheap monday, ann-sofie back, we agreed to this; create the cheapest synth ever made in exchange forfree lab clothes.
+cheap monday, ann-sofie back, we agreed to this; create the cheapest synth ever made in exchange for

 the PO-10 series brought together the three foundational elements of music—rhythm, bass and melody—into a pocket-sized form factor that was affordable and accessible to anyone who wanted to try a synth.